 An exceptional find by our team in Japan, this 1990 Testarossa is a US specification car that is California emissions compliant and will be titled and registered in California.
-We are in the process of importing it now and will do a full inspection on arrival in the US and take care of any required servicing at that time.
+We are in the process of finishing up the engine our service through Dino Motors.

-Preliminary information indicates that this is a one-owner car with remarkably low mileage - just under 7K miles.
-It appears to be in excellent overall condition, stock and all original, but may have been in storage for some time.
+This is a one-owner car with remarkably low mileage - just under 7K miles.
+It is in excellent overall condition, stock and all original, and has just come out of long term storage.

-The body appears to be in excellent overall condition with bright, lustrous Ferrari red paintwork and all trim in order.
+The body is in excellent overall condition with bright, lustrous Ferrari red paintwork and all trim in order.
 The wheels are the desirable late model 5 bolt style mounted with Goodyear Eagle tires.
 The undercarriage is clean and rust free.

 The engine compartment shows no evidence of modification or items out of order.